Bringing hope for a stigma-free experience for patients affected

 Preclinical trials

-Soriacare® Based anti-inflammatory activity was demonstrated in in-vitro mechanistic studies in HUVEC cell lines, using splenocytes and human monocytes THP-1 and in in-vivo studies in Balb/c mice through subcutaneous route of administration in Imiquimod (IMQ) Induced Psoriasis Model.
+Based on the in-vitro mechanistic studies in HUVEC cell lines, anti-inflammatory activity was proven by using splenocytes and human monocytes THP-1 and In-vivo studies in Balb/c mice by subcutaneous route of administration in Imiquimod (IMQ) Induced Psoriasis Model.

 Results